 A symbol-supported communication app.

 Snap™ Core First® is a symbol-supported AAC app, developed to help people with language disabilities communicate.
 Based on core words and Picture Communication Symbols (PCS®), Snap Core First is simple to use and designed to grow alongside your communicator at all ages and stages of language development.
 Accessible via touch, eye gaze or switch, offering clear speech output and integrated access to smart home tools, such as Google Assistant.
 Snap Core First comes included with the Core First page set and is also compatible with PODD and Gateway, available via in-app purchase.
-It comes pre-loaded on select Tobii Dynavox devices and is also available to buy as a standalone iPad app.
+It comes pre-loaded on select Tobii Dynavox devices and is also available to buy as a standalone app for a Windows device.
+The Windows version is compatible with the world’s best eye tracking technology.

-Not using iOS?
-We also offer Snap Core First for Windows.
+Not using Windows?
+We also offer Snap Core First for iPad.

 Snap™ Core First® is a symbol-supported app that helps people with speech and language disabilities communicate.
 Offering multiple access methods and clear speech output, this easy-to-use AAC solution grows alongside the communicator.